rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

 - `tokenId`: `uint256` type of argument specifying the ID of the token we are adding asset to
 - `assetId`: `uint64` type of argument specifying the ID of the asset we are adding to the token
-- `overwrites`: `uint64` type of argument specifying the ID of the asset we are overwriting with the desired asset
+- `replacesAssetWithId`: `uint64` type of argument specifying the ID of the asset we are overwriting with the desired asset

 #### `addAssetEntry`